 Your industry, the size of the company, and the size of your business-to-business network can greatly affect your requirements.
 For instance, an e-commerce company needs different integration solutions than a large logistics provider that is shipping globally.
 The latter probably needs a more complex solution.
 While there are lots of integration solutions that offer ready-made adapters and plug-ins for e-commerce and retail companies, logistics firms need a lot more customization that requires them to find integration solutions that can fit into their data integration strategy and can be completely tailored.

 If it all depends on your requirements, how do you find the right tool?

 So far, it doesn’t sound like an easy task to go and find the best tool out there.
 How do you go about finding the right one for you?
-Our previous blog post has given already some direction on figuring out what your requirements could be or at least which ones you should include as part of your integration strategy.
-Once you mapped it out what your needs are and what projects you want to start with, you can start doing your own research by googling data integration tools or asking around what others have been using, what they would use, etc. Many also go to Quora to ask what would be the best tool and a bunch of marketers will attack you offering their integration solutions that are for sure the best for your needs.
+Our previous blog post has already given some direction on figuring out what your requirements could be or at least which ones you should include as part of your integration strategy.
+Once you mapped it out what your needs are and what projects you want to start with, you can start doing your own research by googling data integration tools or asking around what others have been using, what they would use, etc. Many also go to Quora to ask what would be the best tool, and a bunch of marketers will attack you, offering their integration solutions that are for sure the best for your needs.
 However, even when you go there to ask for it, you should provide a lot more context than that you just need a data integration tool.

-Before we would dig deeper into the different tools, one thing is sure: the solution needs to be reliable, automated, and secure.
+Before we dig deeper into the different tools, one thing is sure: the solution needs to be reliable, automated, and secure.
 All other features that you need depend on your specs.